-27. CONTINGENCIES
+26. CONTINGENCIES

-The Company has contingent liabilities in respect of legal and regulatory claims arising in the ordinary course of business.
-The major part of the contingent liabilities relate to 11 requests for initiating misdemeanour procedures from regulatory bodies for alleged breach of certain deadlines for decision upon subscriber's request and related to alleged abuse of dominant position on the market.
-The maximum possible fine for each individual case is 4% in 8 cases; 7% in 1 case and 10% in 2 cases of the annual revenue from the previous year, in accordance with the local legislation.
+The Company and the subsidiary have contingent liabilities in respect of legal and regulatory claims arising in the ordinary course of business.
+The major part of the contingent liabilities relate to 18 requests for initiating misdemeanour procedures from regulatory bodies for alleged breach of certain deadlines for decision upon subscriber's request and related to alleged abuse of dominant position on the market.
+The maximum possible fine for each individual case is 4% in 15 cases; 7% in 1 case and 10% in 2 cases of the annual revenue from the previous year, in accordance with the local legislation.
 Management believes, based on legal advice, that it is not probable that a significant liability will arise from these claims because of unsubstantial basis for initiating of these misdemeanour procedures.
-It is not anticipated by the management that any material liabilities will arise from the contingent liabilities other than those provided for (see note 15).
+One contingent liability in amount of MKD 978,661 thousand relate to legal case with Newsphone S DOO Skopje for possible damage compensation with regards to lost future profits as a result of termination of contract by the subsidiary.
+It is not anticipated by the management that any material liabilities will arise from the contingent liabilities other than those provided for (see note 14).

-28. RELATED PARTY TRANSACTIONS
+27. RELATED PARTY TRANSACTIONS